revault/practical-revault/messages.md

 Sent by a wallet at any point in time to share the signature for a transaction with all participants.

-The wallet can safely post its signature for both the `cancel` and `emergency` of each `vault` utxo without waiting for others.
-However, it must wait for everyone to have signed the `cancel` and `emergency` transactions and its watchtower to have verified and stored the signature before sharing its signature for the unvault transaction.
+The wallet can safely post its signature for the `cancel` and `emergency`s of each `vault` utxo without waiting for others.
+However, it must wait for everyone to have signed the `cancel` and `emergency` transactions and its watchtower to have verified and stored the signature before possibly sharing its signature for the unvault transaction.

+A wallet is not bound to share its signature for the unvault transaction.
+This flexibility allows "unactive vaults": a multisig which is not spendable by default but still guarded by the emergency transaction deterrent.
+A wallet must share its signature for the `cancel` and the unvault `emergency` transaction nonetheless.
+An inactive vault may later become active by sharing signatures for the `unvault` transaction.

 Revocation transactions (`cancel` and `emergency`s) are signed with the `ALL|ANYONECANPAY` flag.

+FIXME: Note that we use a cheap obfuscation for the funding txid but it's actually trivial to reconstruct the funding script with the below informations.

 ```json
 {